-Many artists think that there is an extended gray area as to whether "help in the studio" (i.e. part time worker) is an employee or a contractor.
+Many artists think that there is an extended gray area as to whether "help in the studio" (i.e. part-time worker) is an employee or a contractor.
 The I.R.S. does not see this as a gray area, but always as black and white, leaning toward employee.
-The I.R.S. has specific guidelines online.
+This trend continues even more so in California 2020.
 If there is any doubt whether an individual working for you is an employee or outside contractor, the I.R.S. will say this person is an employee.
 I know I said this twice.
 It's really important.

 The I.R.S. states "anyone who performs services for you is your employee if you can control what will be done and how it will be done.
 This is so even when you give the employee freedom of action.
 What matters is that you have the right to control the details of how the services are performed."